unplatform-io/kontent-custom-element-sample-optimizely/README.md

 yarn run start
 ```

-When you want to build run `yarn build`
+When you're ready to deploy, run the `yarn build` command and deploy the contents of the `build` folder.

 ![Analytics](https://kentico-ga-beacon.azurewebsites.net/api/UA-69014260-4/Kentico/kontent-custom-element-sample-optimizely?pixel)